ofTheo/ofxKinect/README.markdown

 #### Using the latest ofxKinect

 THe master branch of ofxKinect will work with the current master of OpenFrameworks and can be considered unstable.
-The development branch is used for testing new features and bugfixes before they are applied to master.
+The develop branch is used for testing new features and bugfixes before they are applied to master.

-If you want to work with the latest unstable (still in development) ofxKinect, download the source from the development branch [https://github.com/ofTheo/ofxKinect/archives/experimental](https://github.com/ofTheo/ofxKinect/archives/development) or via git clone:
+If you want to work with the latest unstable (still in development) ofxKinect, download the source from the develop branch [https://github.com/ofTheo/ofxKinect/tree/develop](https://github.com/ofTheo/ofxKinect/tree/develop) or via git clone:
 <pre>
 git clone git://github.com/ofTheo/ofxKinect.git -b development
 </pre>

-Warning: The development branch will be in flux, so don't be suprised if things do not always work as expected!
+Warning: The develop branch will be in flux, so don't be suprised if things do not always work as expected!

 Running the Example Project
 -------------------------------